 See on Amazon: Jet 2244 Drum Sander

-First, a wide drum sander can be used for just about any flat surface sanding job, including light-duty wood removal with low grit sandpaper.
+First, a wide drum sander can be used for any flat surface sanding job, including light-duty wood removal with low-grit sandpaper.

-But after most woodworkers attempt to sand cabinet doors they find that a hand-held belt sander and orbital sander combination work.
-However, the accuracy of perfectly flat doors is lost as these tools only operate on a small part of the door at any one time.
+But after most woodworkers attempt to sand cabinet doors, they find that a hand-held belt sander and orbital sander combination work.
+However, the accuracy of perfectly flat doors is lost as these tools only operate on a small part of the door at any time.

 Orbital Sander For General Sanding

-One of the most versatile tools in a woodworkers shop is the orbital sander.
+The orbital sander is one of the most versatile tools in a woodworker’s shop.

-First, this sander can be equipped with low grit paper that can remove a surprising amount of wood.
+First, this sander can be equipped with low-grit paper to remove a surprising amount of wood.

 Utility Cabinet Making Tools